Several dead, dozens injured as passenger train derails in Egypt

 The train was travelling to the Nile Delta city of Mansoura from the Egyptian capital, the statement said.

-The Health Ministry said in a statement that at least 98 people were injured.
-Around 60 ambulances were sent to the scene and the injured were taken to nearby hospitals, the ministry added.
+Around 60 ambulances were sent to the scene and the injured were taken to nearby hospitals.

 Salvage teams could be seen searching for survivors and removing the derailed wagons.